 The entire process is riddled with traps, and it doesn’t take much for things to turn south – with a certain kind of person, that is.

 In time, you’ll learn what types of people you play with well, and you’ll be able to recognize them more easily.
-From the first email interaction, it will be clear as day whether this person is your Ideal Client, or a Client From Hell (or anything in between).
+From the first email interaction, it will be clear as day whether this person is your Dream Client, or a Client From Hell (or anything in between).